deusExMac/WebScraper/README.md

   Syntax: ``killChrome [-A]``

-  -A : Kills all currently runnng Chrome instances.
+  -A : Forcicly terminated (kills) all currently runnng Chrome instances.

   ##### Description

-  Kills Chrome instances.
+  Forcibly terminates (kills) Chrome instances.
 This is used when renderPages is set to True and the default pyppeteer browser (Chromium) is used to fetch pages.
 In this situations and due to a bug, Chromium instances are not properly cleaned up, clocging the system.
 This command may be used to manually kill Chromium instance.
 Although, remaining Chromium processes are automatically killed when ``forceBrowserCleanup`` is set to True or Auto this command may come handy if everything else fails.
+If no -A option is specified, Chrome instances that were executing before the execution of WebScraper are not forcibly killed if ``guardRunningChromeInstances`` has been set to True.